72.0% of the resident workers (All industries) in The Hills Shire have qualifications, compared to 65.5% for New South Wales.

 |The Hills Shire - Males||2016||2011||Change|

-Analysis of the qualifications of the male resident workers in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of males holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.
+Analysis of the qualifications of the male resident workers (All industries) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of male resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 72.0% of the male resident workers held educational qualifications, and 25.6% had no qualifications, compared with 65.5% and 31.7% respectively for New South Wales.
+Overall, 72.0% of the male resident workers (All industries) held educational qualifications, and 25.6% had no qualifications, compared with 65.5% and 31.7% respectively for New South Wales.

-The major differences between qualifications held by the male resident workers of The Hills Shire and New South Wales were:
+The major differences between qualifications held by the male resident workers (All industries) of The Hills Shire and (New South Wales) were:

-- A larger percentage of male resident workers with Bachelor or Higher degrees (39.4% compared to 29.1%)
+- A larger percentage of male resident workers (All industries) with Bachelor or Higher degree (39.4% compared to 29.1%)

-- A smaller percentage of male resident workers with No qualifications (25.6% compared to 31.7%)
+- A smaller percentage of male resident workers (All industries) with No qualification (25.6% compared to 31.7%)

-- A smaller percentage of male resident workers with Certificate III & IV Levels (19.3% compared to 24.5%)
+- A smaller percentage of male resident workers (All industries) with Certificate III & IV Level (19.3% compared to 24.5%)

-The largest changes in the qualifications held by the male resident workers in The Hills Shire between 2011 and 2016 were:
+The largest changes in the qualifications held by the male resident workers (All industries) in The Hills Shire between 2011 and 2016 were: